MedSwitcher

 • Side effect issues on Wegovy — Wegovy's higher nausea rate (44%) vs Zepbound (28%) may be a factor for switching

 When to stay on Wegovy: If you've achieved your goal weight and are maintaining well, or if your insurance covers Wegovy but not Zepbound, the switch may not be necessary.
+For weight maintenance, Foundayo may be an option.
+See our safe GLP-1 switching guide for general principles.

 Dose Mapping: Wegovy to Zepbound